spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 ## Development

-We will create three Spring Cloud Stream applications that communicate using RabbitMQ.
+We create three Spring Cloud Stream applications that communicate by using RabbitMQ.

 The scenario is a cell phone company creating bills for its customers.
-Each call made by a user will have a `duration` and an amount of `data` used during the call.
+Each call made by a user has a `duration` and an amount of `data` used during the call.
 As part of the process to generate a bill, the raw call data needs to be converted to a cost for the duration of the call and a cost for the amount of data used.

-The call is modeled using the `UsageDetail` class that contains the the `duration` of the call and the amount of `data` used during the call.
+The call is modeled by using the `UsageDetail` class that contains the the `duration` of the call and the amount of `data` used during the call.
-The bill is modeled using the `UsageCostDetail` class that contains the cost of the call (`costCall`) and the cost of the data (`costData`).
+The bill is modeled by using the `UsageCostDetail` class that contains the cost of the call (`costCall`) and the cost of the data (`costData`).
 Each class contains an ID (`userId`) to identify the person making the call.

-The three streaming applications are:
+The three streaming applications are as follows:

-- The `Source` application named `UsageDetailSender` generates the users' call `duration` and amount of `data` used per `userId` and sends a message containing the `UsageDetail` object as JSON.
+- The `Source` application named `UsageDetailSender` generates the users' call `duration` and the amount of `data` used for each `userId` and sends a message that contains the `UsageDetail` object as JSON.

-- The `Processor` application named `UsageCostProcessor` Consumes the `UsageDetail` and computes the cost of the call and the cost of the data per `userId`.
+- The `Processor` application named `UsageCostProcessor` consumes the `UsageDetail` and computes the cost of the call and the cost of the data per `userId`.
 It sends the `UsageCostDetail` object as JSON.

-- The `Sink` application named `UsageCostLogger` Consumes the `UsageCostDetail` object and logs the cost of the call and data.
+- The `Sink` application named `UsageCostLogger` consumes the `UsageCostDetail` object and logs the cost of the call and data.

 ### Source

-In this step we will create the `UsageDetailSender` source.
+In this step, we create the `UsageDetailSender` source.

-Either visit the [Spring Initialzr site](https://start.spring.io/) and follow the instructions below or [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=usage-detail-sender-rabbit&groupId=io.spring.dataflow.sample&artifactId=usage-detail-sender-rabbit&name=usage-detail-sender-rabbit&description=Demo+project+for+Spring+Boot&packageName=io.spring.dataflow.sample.usagedetailsender&packaging=jar&javaVersion=1.8&inputSearch=&style=amqp&style=cloud-stream&style=actuator&style=web&style=cloud-connectors).
+You can either [download the initialzr generated project directly](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&bootVersion=2.1.4.RELEASE&baseDir=usage-detail-sender-rabbit&groupId=io.spring.dataflow.sample&artifactId=usage-detail-sender-rabbit&name=usage-detail-sender-rabbit&description=Demo+project+for+Spring+Boot&packageName=io.spring.dataflow.sample.usagedetailsender&packaging=jar&javaVersion=1.8&inputSearch=&style=amqp&style=cloud-stream&style=actuator&style=web&style=cloud-connectors) orvisit the [Spring Initialzr site](https://start.spring.io/) and follow these instructions:

 1. Create a new Maven project with a Group name of `io.spring.dataflow.sample` and an Artifact name of `usage-detail-sender-rabbit`.
-1. In the Dependencies text box, type `RabbitMQ` to select the RabbitMQ binder dependency.
+1. In the **Dependencies** text box, type `RabbitMQ` to select the RabbitMQ binder dependency.
-1. In the Dependencies text box, type `Cloud Stream` to select the Spring Cloud Stream dependency.
+1. In the **Dependencies** text box, type `Cloud Stream` to select the Spring Cloud Stream dependency.
-1. In the Dependencies text box, type `Actuator` to select the Spring Boot actuator dependency.
+1. In the **Dependencies** text box, type `Actuator` to select the Spring Boot actuator dependency.
-1. If your target platform is `Cloud Foundry`, then type `Cloud Connectors` to select the Spring Cloud Connector dependency.
+1. If your target platform is `Cloud Foundry`, type `Cloud Connectors` to select the Spring Cloud Connector dependency.
-1. Click the Generate Project button.
+1. Click the **Generate Project** button.

 Now you should `unzip` the `usage-detail-sender-rabbit.zip` file and import the project into your favorite IDE.

 #### Business Logic

-Now let's create the code required for this application.
+Now we can create the code required for this application.
+To do so:

 1. Create a `UsageDetail` class in the `io.spring.dataflow.sample.usagedetailsender` package that looks like the contents in [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/usage-detail-sender/src/main/java/io/spring/dataflow/sample/UsageDetail.java).
-    The `UsageDetail` class contains `userId`, `data` and `duration` properties.
+    The `UsageDetail` class contains `userId`, `data`, and `duration` properties.
-1. Create the class `UsageDetailSender` in the `io.spring.dataflow.sample.usagedetailsender` package that looks like the contents below content.
+1. Create the `UsageDetailSender` class in the `io.spring.dataflow.sample.usagedetailsender` package, which resembles the following listing:

-    ```java
+        ```Java
         package io.spring.dataflow.sample.usagedetailsender;

         import java.util.Random;

         import io.spring.dataflow.sample.domain.UsageDetail;

         import org.springframework.beans.factory.annotation.Autowired;
         import org.springframework.cloud.stream.annotation.EnableBinding;
         import org.springframework.cloud.stream.messaging.Source;
         import org.springframework.messaging.support.MessageBuilder;
         import org.springframework.scheduling.annotation.EnableScheduling;
         import org.springframework.scheduling.annotation.Scheduled;
         @EnableScheduling
         @EnableBinding(Source.class)
         public class UsageDetailSender {

         	@Autowired
         	private Source source;

         	private String[] users = {"user1", "user2", "user3", "user4", "user5"};

         	@Scheduled(fixedDelay = 1000)
         	public void sendEvents() {
         		UsageDetail usageDetail = new UsageDetail();

-    		usageDetail.setUserId(this.users[new Random().nextInt(5)]);
+    // usageDetail.setUserId(this.users[new Random().nextInt(5)]); {JB}
     usageDetail.setDuration(new Random().nextInt(300));
     usageDetail.setData(new Random().nextInt(700));
     this.source.output().send(MessageBuilder.withPayload(usageDetail).build());
     }
     }
     ```

-The `@EnableBinding` annotation indicates that you want to bind your application to the messaging middleware.
+The `@EnableBinding` annotation indicates that you want to bind your application to messaging middleware.
-The annotation takes one or more interfaces as a parameter, in this case the [Source](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Source.java) interface that defines an output channel named `output`.
+The annotation takes one or more interfaces as a parameter &#151; in this case, the [Source](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Source.java) interface that defines an output channel named `output`.
-In the case of RabbitMQ, messages sent to the `output` channel are in turn sent the RabbitMQ message broker using a `TopicExchange`.
+In the case of RabbitMQ, messages sent to the `output` channel are in turn sent to the RabbitMQ message broker by using a `TopicExchange`.

-The `@EnableScheduling` annotation indicates that you want to enable Spring's scheduling capabilities, which will invoked `@Scheduled` annotated methods with the specified `fixedDelay` of `1` second.
+The `@EnableScheduling` annotation indicates that you want to enable Spring's scheduling capabilities, which invokes methods annotated with `@Scheduled` with the specified `fixedDelay` of `1` second.

 The `sendEvents` method constructs a `UsageDetail` object and then sends it to the the output channel by accessing the `Source` object's `output().send()` method.